 In addition to all the other taxes paid, federal, state and city, residents pay for RIOC on top of it.

-Shouldn’t those living here have a say in the ultimate question of how it’s spent?
-That determines how much gets collected.
+Shouldn’t those living here have a say in the ultimate question about spending?
+Spending yanks tax collections downstream.

 But rather than consult with residents, RIOC simply makes a deal with landlords to suck it up, and neither informs nor asks anyone about it.